St. Rose Library

 - New library automatic catalog system

-- Centralized smaller library connections throughout the campus
+- Centralized smaller library collections throughout the campus

 Note: Some photos are from Viterbo University's yearbooks.